-There is insufficient evidence about why Applicant was unable to make greater documented progress resolving the debt in SOR ¶ 1.a, which exceeds \$50,000.
-There is insufficient assurance that his financial problems are being resolved, are under control, and will not recur in the future.
-Under all the circumstances, he failed to establish that financial considerations security concerns are mitigated.
+There is insufficient evidence about why Applicant was unable to make greater documented progress resolving her SOR debts.
+There is insufficient assurance that her financial problems are being resolved, are under control, and will not recur in the future.
+Under all the circumstances, she failed to establish that financial considerations security concerns are mitigated.